QuyNguyenn/f8.javascript.todoapp/README.md

 # JavaScript-ToDoApp
-Using JavaScript to create ToDo App, follow Redux concept
+Using JavaScript to create ToDo App, following Redux concept